XRPLF/xrpl.js/docs/index.md

 ## isValidSecret

-`isValidSecret(secret: string) : boolean
+`isValidSecret(secret: string): boolean`

-Checks if the specified string contains a valid ledger secret.
+Checks if the specified string contains a valid secret.

 ### Parameters